topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

 # 3. Toolcahin
 ---
-The TOPST VCP-G board uses the **gcc-linaro-7.2.1-2017.11-x86_64_arm-eabi** toolchain.
+The VCP-G uses the **gcc-linaro-7.2.1-2017.11-x86_64_arm-eabi** toolchain.
-This toolchain is optimized for the ARM architecture and ensures compatibility with the TCT7045 chip on the TOPST VCP-G board.
+This toolchain is optimized for the ARM architecture and ensures compatibility with the TCT7045 chip on the VCP-G.

 </br></br></br>